 What class formats are available?

-Information Technology courses are offered online and in the classroom.
+Master of Science Information Technology courses are offered online and in the classroom.
 The convenience of online information technology courses let you work and attend school at the same time, working toward your degree without sacrificing your paycheck.

 When do Information Technology classes start at Regis University?